ikechukwukalu/cloudspaceaml/INSTALL.md

 ## 🧠 Notes

-- You can choose either a `docker create` + `start` approach with volumes, or Docker Compose
+- Docker Compose must not use `-d` when controlled by Supervisor
-- Supervisor must track the foreground process, so do **not use `-d`** in the command
+- Supervisor must track the foreground process to restart it properly
-- If using Compose v2, use `docker compose` instead of `docker-compose`
+- This setup uses Docker Compose Plugin (v2) via `docker compose`
 - No need for a separate moov-watchman-aml.conf in NGINX — everything lives inside `default`